supande/Taxi_project_626/README.md

 Ans.
 After comparing question 9 chart with new subset chart, I found out that they follow almost the same trend with 19-23 hours having the      most number of passengers and 01-05 hours having the least number of passengers.
 So, I think  reducing the dataset did not have much        effect because the reduced dataset is also pretty huge, having 12800 rows appromately.
 So, it is following the same pattern.
 Maybe          reducing the dataset even more will change the pattern a little bit.

 ![Image of chart](Images/Question_11.png)

+NOTE- I have also uploaded the outlier testing file, in which I tested possible outliers of certain columns.